jetstream-cloud/js2docs/docs/faq/trouble.md

 ## General Troubleshooting:

-### In Ubuntu 20 or 22 web desktop, I can't load items from the JS2 Software Collection.

-The [Jetstream2 Software Collection](../general/software.md) requires `Lmod` modules to work.
-By default, the Gnome terminal in the the Ubuntu web desktop does not act like a login shell -- meaning it doesn't source the normal Bash login/environment files setting up your path and other environment variables.

-We're looking for a longer term solution for this, but in the meantime, you can fix this in the terminal preferences.

-With Terminal as the active application:

-* Go to Edit -> Profile Preferences.
-* Select the "Unnamed" Profile
-* Select the ***Title and Command*** tab.
-* Check the "Run command as login shell" checkbox

-You'll need to start a new terminal window, but that new session should allow you to do commands like `module avail`

----

 ### There is a known issue with suspending GPU instances

 We will update this [Status IO Incident](https://jetstream.status.io/pages/incident/61dc808a7e9a82053ce739d2/629a6de486604112e598b390){target=_blank} with details/